royalapplications/docs/src/r2023/scripting/objects/connections/royalrdsconnection.md

 ### EnableGlyphCache
 Type: `bool`, Default Value: `false`
 If set to true, glyph caching is enabled.
+### EnableRdsAadAuth
+Type: `bool`, Default Value: `false`
+Determines whether the client will use Microsoft Entra ID to authenticate to the remote PC.
+In Azure Virtual Desktop, this provides a single sign-on experience.
 ### GrabFocusOnConnect
 Type: `bool`, Default Value: `false`
 If set to true, the client control will grab the focus upon connect.